Financial Statements

 What is an income statement?

-In finance management, you reply to some reports and statements that make you fully aware of your finances.
-For example, when you have a company's annual reports, there is a special section for the financial statements and clarifications complementing them among the branches.
+In financial management, you rely on various reports and statements to become fully aware of your finances.
+For example, in a company's annual reports, there's a special section dedicated to financial statements, accompanied by clarifications across different branches.
 In this article, we will talk in detail about the income statement.

 What is the income statement?